SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/Before the HOL.md

     ![Select No when asked whether you want to allow your PC to be discoverable by other PCs and devices on this network.](images/Setup/image10.png 'Network pop-up')

 5. Once logged in - Docker Desktop will need to be started.
 Double-click the *Docker Desktop* icon to start the program.
 This will take a couple of minutes.
-You can click in the taskbar to ensure that is reads "Docker is Starting".
+You can see the status by pressing the Docker icon in the taskbar to ensure that is reads "Docker is Starting".

     ![Double-Click the Docker Desktop icon to start the program.](images/Setup/docker-icon.png)